wasmCloud/wasmcloud.com/blog/zero_trust_security.md

 ![module security](/images/blogs/ztsec/zt1.png)

 ### Module Security
 We start our journey at the bottom of the abstraction stack: modules.
 At the lowest level of the wasm virtual machine, there are a number of innovative and powerful security measures.
 WebAssembly code can't be exploited via RCE (Remote Code Execution) that is often enabled through buffer overrun attacks.
 This comes from the innate inability to form arbitrary pointers to locations in memory for execution.
-Code and data remain distinct, so you can't fool a wasm VM into executing data.
+Code and data remain distinct, so you can't fool a Wasm VM into executing data.
 Further, module security prevents you from jumping or branching to a location that didn't exist when the module started.
 And of course, WebAssembly is entirely sandboxed, so access to host memory from inside the module is forbidden, with communication limited to shared access to a block of isolated linear memory.

 The important thing to remember about WebAssembly module security is that they intrinsically stop an entire swath of potential attack vectors.
-Rather than having to detect intrusions after they happen, WebAssembly can make many types of intrusions physically impossible.
+Rather than having to detect intrusions after they happen, WebAssembly can make many types of intrusions physically impossible because the bytecode doesn't even have instructions to talk to system resources or branch to code pretending to be data.

 ### Runtime Security
 As we move up the abstraction level we leave the raw WebAssembly file behind and now look at the applications and libraries responsible for low-level execution of those modules: _runtimes_.
 In this category of runtime you find tools like [wasmtime](https://wasmtime.dev/), [wasm3](https://github.com/wasm3/wasm3), [wasm edge](https://wasmedge.org/), as well as the proprietary engines used by FaaS/edge providers like Fastly.